 - a credit card or banking information

-3. When you finish the application, click “Pay Now”.
+3. When you finish the online Indian visa form, click “Pay Now”.
 The next step is using a third party called SBIe Pay for making payments.
-The charge for an e-Visa online is $75.
+The Indian tourist visa price at the time of my visit was $75.
 It took me 3 times for the payment to actually go through.
-I recommend just waiting 4 hours if it does not work the first time.
-Do not try more than 3 times as you will be blocked and have to redo the entire application.
+I recommend just waiting for 4 hours if it does not work for the first time.
+Do not try more than 3 times as you will be blocked and have to fill out the online Indian visa form again.
 You will receive a confirmation when payment is accepted.
 SBIePay is the Payment Aggregator service of State Bank of India which provides multiple payment options on a single payment page for the convenience of applicants.
 SBIePay has enabled Debit and Credit issued by MasterCard and VISA.

-4. Once your e-Visa status is ready, you will receive an email.
+4. Once your Indian visa application status is ready, you will receive an email.
 It should say “Granted”.

 5. Click the link in your email, enter your application ID, then print out your e-Visa in color.
 Be sure to make a few copies.
 This is needed when you enter India.
 Customs will review the e-Visa and stamp your passport.

-6. Keep a copy of your e-Visa with you at all times along with your passport.
+6. Keep a copy of your tourist e-Visa with you at all times along with your passport.